sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 ---
 ## Important Notice

 With my new blogpost [Installation of NVIDIA drivers on openSUSE and SLE][nvidia-drivers] this article here became more or less obsolete.
-So it is highly recommended to ready my new article [there][nvidia-drivers] instead.
+So it is highly recommended to read my new article [there][nvidia-drivers] instead.

 ## Introduction